Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Methods

 \subsection{Automatic detection of bridge-like arcs}

-In the first part of this work, an automated method is employed to detect bridge-like arcs in a large number of HST-STIS images of the northern aurora.
-Each STIS time-tag image series is typically split into 10-second frames, which reduces image noise whilst preserving the dynamics of the aurora.
-These images are first mapped into a polar projection - as though observed from directly above the axis of rotation of Jupiter, with a System-III longitude of 0\textdegree\ to the top of the image and 90\textdegree\ to the left - to ensure ease of comparison between images whilst preserving the physical size of features in the aurora.
+In the first part of this work, an automated method is employed to detect bridge-like arcs in 248 HST-STIS images of the northern aurora.
+Each STIS time-tag image series is typically split into 30-second frames, which presents a compromise between image noise reduction and preservation of auroral dynamics.
+These images are first mapped into a polar projection - as though observed from directly above the axis of rotation of Jupiter, with a System-III longitude of 0\textdegree\ to the top of the image and 90\textdegree\ to the right - to ensure ease of comparison between images whilst preserving the physical size of features in the aurora.
 For this work, each STIS image series was collated into a single frame by taking the pixelwise median of the image stack; since prior investigations have indicated that bridge morphology does not greatly change over the 40 minutes of a HST exposure \citep{nichols+:2009b}, this reduces the required computational effort whilst ensuring that each image represents a unique instance of auroral morphology.
 Though bridges have been observed to remain fixed in local time \citep{pardocantos+:2019} rather than in System-III longitude (and thus are observed to slowly advance in longitude over the course of a STIS exposure), they remain clearly visible in the collated images, as shown in Figure \ref{fig:bridge_example}.
-To more clearly highlight the arc-like form of the bridges and hence to make automatic detection of these structures more feasible, each collated image was convolved with a Gaussian-arc kernel to produce an ``arcness'' map of the aurora, as in Figure \ref{fig:bridge_detection}a; see section 3.2 of \citet{head+:2024} for a thorough description of this method.
+To more clearly highlight the arc-like form of the bridges and hence to make automatic detection of these structures more feasible, each collated image was convolved with a Gaussian-arc kernel to produce an ``arcness'' map of the aurora, as in Figure \ref{fig:bridge_detection_suppmat}a; see section 3.2 of \citet{head+:2024} for a thorough description of this method.